viewmaster111/SpeedTest-1/README.md

  - Add Icons to the buttons.
  - Make the UI more advance.
  - General Performance fixes.
+ - Mac client compatibility (see how to <a href="https://github.com/jdc20181/SpeedTest/wiki/Mac-Client-Instructions!">Here</a>

 #Version 1.1.0 Brings The Windows Client!
 Installation guide can be found <a href="https://github.com/jdc20181/SpeedTest/wiki/Downloading-And-Installing-the-Windows-Client">Here</a>